broadinstitute/CellBender/docs/source/usage/index.rst

   output for convenient use in certain downstream applications.
 * ``output.pdf``: PDF file that provides a standard graphical summary of the inference procedure.
 * ``output.log``: Log file produced by the ``cellbender remove-background`` run.
+* ``output_metrics.csv``: Metrics describing the run, potentially to be used to flag problematic runs when using CellBender as part of a large-scale automated pipeline.
+* ``output_report.html``: HTML report including plots and commentary, along with any warnings or suggestions for improved parameter settings.
+* ``ckpt.tar.gz``: Checkpoint file which contains the trained model and the full posterior.

 Quality control checks
 ~~~~~~~~~~~~~~~~~~~~~~

 * Check the log file for any warnings.
-* Check lines 8 - 11 in the log file.
+* Check lines 11 -18 in the log file.
 Ensure that the automatically-determined priors
   for cell counts and empty droplet counts match your expectation from the UMI curve.
   Ensure that the numbers of "probable cells", "additional barcodes", and "empty droplets"
   are all nonzero and look reasonable.
+* Look at the HTML report and note any warnings it gives.
+The report will give advice
+  for re-running the tool if appropriate.
 * Examine the PDF output.

     * Look at the upper plot to check whether